SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 ```

 ""Esteban"" I do not understand why this is not working.
 I get an error with the ports.
+""Enzo"" I think the error comes from the fact `setModel:` is called when the presenter is initialized and so there is no selection, thus a nil parameter.
+I managed to deal with it by adding a nil guard clause in `setModel:` but I wonder if we could make a "default selection" that would be the first film so that the presenter starts with a film to display details.

 ### Styling the application